xLSX285/EnterpriseG/README.md

 > You can acquire both files through [UUP Dump](https://uupdump.net)

 - Copy install.wim to this directory
+> Make sure your install.wim file contains NO updates and only includes the Pro Edition.
+You can get a clean install.wim with no updates and Pro only through [UUP Dump](https://uupdump.net)

 - Set your Settings inside Build.cmd

 Run Build.cmd